Attack author in Norway already tried to kill his own father - News

-Norwegian police have identified the author of the Kongsberg attack, last Wednesday (13), as Ole Bredrup Sæverud, a 37-year-old Dane who had lived in the city for years and was being monitored by the authorities.
+Norwegian police have identified the author of the Kongsberg attack, last Wednesday (13), as Espen Andersen Bråthen, a 37-year-old Dane who had lived in the city for years and was being monitored by the authorities.

 “The accused was known to the PST, without further details being given,” the intelligence service said.

-One of the reasons that Ole was being watched closely was the history of violent acts committed in the past year.
+One of the reasons Espen was being watched closely was the past year’s history of violent acts.

-According to Norway Today, in July 2020 Ole threatened to kill some relatives and was forced to keep his distance from these people for six months by court order.
+According to Norway Today, in July 2020 Espen threatened to kill some relatives and was forced to keep his distance from these people for six months by court order.

 Weeks earlier, he had broken into his parents’ house and tried to kill his own father.
 Before leaving, he left a revolver on the sofa.

-Note: Correction: Unlike what has been published, the author of the archery attack in Norway is Espen Andersen Bråthen